 Following his move to the UK in 2012, Marco met highly respected and talented jazz artists, Andrea Di Biase (double bass) and Enzo Zirilli (drums) and reformed the Marco Marconi Trio, a project that he had left behind in Italy.

-This UK based, all-Italian trio saw Andrea and Enzo joining forces with Marco to create a unique and exciting sound, playing my own compositions and dusting off some jazz standards with new, individual arrangements.
+This UK based, all-Italian trio saw Andrea and Enzo joining forces with Marco to create a unique and exciting sound, playing his own compositions and dusting off some jazz standards with new, individual arrangements.

 “An inspirational feast of stylish contemporary jazz this remarkable trio had the audience spellbound from the onset with Marco’s original compositions interspersed with jazz standards.”